lostisland/faraday/.github/CONTRIBUTING.md

 quick guide to ensure your PR can be reviewed and approved as quickly as possible.

 We are past our 1.0 release, and follow [Semantic Versioning][semver].
-If your patch includes changes that break compatibility, note that so we can add it to the [Changelog][].
+If your patch includes changes that break compatibility, note that in the Pull Request, so we can add it to the [Changelog][].